 - Team jersey or team polo may be worn in place of campus wardrobe polo on game days.

 - On game days, teams may alsochoose to wear Formal Athletic Dress attire.
-Specifics regarding the attire will be determined in a meeting with the Dean of Students, Athletic Director, Head Varsity Coach, and varsity team captains.
+Specifics regarding the attire will be determined in a meeting with the Director of Student Services, Athletic Director, Head Varsity Coach, and varsity team captains.
 It is the school’s desire that there still be uniformity among the teammates when this option is chosen.

 CAMPUS WARDROBE VIOLATION PROCEDURES